Print this page

 Object 1 - Buying leave

 You can increase your entitlement to holiday leave via Youforce by a maximum of 80 hours a year.
-For part-timers this is in proportion to the scope of their employment.
+For those who do not work full-time, a lower maximum applies, on a pro rata basis.
 The hours purchased are subject to a time limit in the same way as 'ordinary' holiday hours.
-You can calculate the cost of a holiday hour as follows.
-The point of departure is your salary plus certain allowances which would apply to you in the case of a full-time job, with the addition of holiday pay and end-of-year bonus.
+You can determine how much a holiday hour costs you as follows.
+The starting point is your salary plus certain allowances, such as those that would apply to you if you worked full-time.
+The holiday allowance and end-of-year bonus are added to this.
 The result is divided by 165.

 Example